bemoore34/Benthos-Plugins/README.md

 This plugin is intended to start a server listener and read the message batches as an input to Benthos.

 To test, configure the input with the following fields:
-- bind: "<ip>:<port>"
+- bind: "[ip]:<port>"
-- svrCert: "<path to server cert file for service TLS>"
+- svrCert: "path to server cert file for service TLS"
-- privKey: "<patch to server cert private key>"
+- privKey: "path to server cert private key"
-- caCert: "<patch to ca cert, if using client auth>"
+- caCert: "path to ca cert, if using client auth"
 - cliAuth: false/true

 To send events to the input listener, configure the Winlogbeat client's Logstash input section.